Skip to main content

 Check if the element is a non-empty Merk-backed tree.

 Returns true only for standard Merk trees (Tree, SumTree, BigSumTree, CountTree, CountSumTree, ProvableCountTree, ProvableCountSumTree) with a Some(_) root key.
 Excludes non-Merk tree types (MmrTree, BulkAppendTree, CommitmentTree, DenseAppendOnlyFixedSizeTree).
+Looks through NonCounted.

 pub fn is_reference(&self) -> bool

-Check if the element is a reference
+Check if the element is a reference.
+Looks through NonCounted.

 pub fn is_any_item(&self) -> bool

-Check if the element is an item
+Check if the element is an item.
+Looks through NonCounted.

 pub fn is_basic_item(&self) -> bool

-Check if the element is an item
+Check if the element is a basic item.
+Looks through NonCounted.

 pub fn has_basic_item(&self) -> bool